Environmental Science

 CHMA11H3 Introductory Chemistry II: Reactions and Mechanisms

-[(MATA20H3) Calculus A or MATA30H3 Calculus I for Physical Sciences]
+[MATA29H3 Calculus I for the Life Sciences or MATA30H3 Calculus I for the Physical Sciences]

 [PHYA10H3 Physics I for the Physical Sciences or PHYA11H3 Physics I for the Life Sciences]